 Oh my!
 If you’re a fan of Family Feud, you’ll love this idea.
 You can download the game which shares both categories and points.

-Divide guests into teams, have them guess the top answers for each category, and whomever gets the most points gets a prize.
+Divide guests into teams, have them guess the top answers for each category, and whoever gets the most points gets a prize.

 3. Christmas Bingo

-This would be an awesome game for a smaller crowd.
+This would be an amazing game for a smaller crowd.
 If you have younger children, print out the bingo cards and let chocolate kisses serve as your markers.

-If you’re an educator and wanting to teach your students Spanish, this game is offered in both English and Spanish.
+If you’re an educator and want to teach your students Spanish, this game is offered in both English and Spanish.
 It could serve as a wonderful, festive learning tool.

 4. Christmas Trivia Game

 Trivia is fun.
-Not only do you get the opportunity to learn new and fun facts, but it’s cool to see what information you have stored away.
+Not only do you get the opportunity to learn new and fun facts, but it’s nice to see what information you have stored away.